oracle/coherence-operator/docs/developer.md

       10. At the command line do `docker pull store/oracle/coherence:12.2.1.3`

-      11. Provide a tag that effectively removes the `store` prefix.

-         `docker store/oracle/coherence:12.2.1.3 oracle/coherence:12.2.1.3`
+      11. Provide a tag that effectively removes the `store` prefix: `docker store/oracle/coherence:12.2.1.3 oracle/coherence:12.2.1.3`

    2. Now that we have `oracle/coherence:12.2.1.3` in our local Docker server, applyt the patch to derive 12.2.1.3.2 from it.